 Lydia Brown (2014) said, "(GED-4 has) a shock more than fifteen times as powerful as the stun belts designed to incapacitate violent adult prisoners."
 See the math figures in Brown's Comments Submitted to the Neurological Devices Panel, p.
 6, (Docket No. FDA-2014-N-0238 (2014), Regulations.gov

 The only ESD's in use at JRC are the GED-4 and the GED-3A.
 The previous device, GED-1, delivered less current than GED-4.
 It is no longer in use.
-JRC used Self-Injurious Behavior Inhibiting System (SIBIS) before they developed their own GEDs (Israel, von Heyn, Connolly, and Marsh, [ca. 1992]).
-Technologically-oriented Applied Behavior Analysts modelled SIBIS after a crude ESD developed by the Grants, parents of a self-injurious autistic girl.
+JRC used Self-Injurious Behavioral Inhibiting System (SIBIS) before they developed their own GEDs (Israel, von Heyn, Connolly, and Marsh, [ca. 1992]).
+Technologically-oriented Applied Behavioral Analysts modeled SIBIS after a crude ESD developed by the Grants, parents of a self-injurious autistic girl.

 In reverse chronological order,